 Previously I wrote an article about the detrimental effect of using stop-loss.
 What happens if we reverse it?
-Does using target create any value?
+Does using a profit target create any value?
 When trading it’s mentally very hard to see a nice gain turn around into a loss.
 It’s easy to kick yourself for not having used a target.
 But in the long term, does it have any real value?

-First, let’s define what we mean with a target.
+First, let’s define what we mean by a target.
 Target is a predefined level in which you sell (or cover) at a profit.
 Let’s say you bought SPY at 100 and have established a target of 2% in your strategy.
 Then you sell if SPY reaches 102.
 Quite simple.
 It’s the opposite of a stop-loss.

 Three, and this is the main reason, the strategies perform better with other exits.
 A simple time exit is a lot better.
 You’re simply cutting winners short by using target.
-In some strategies just the best 5% of the trades are the main source of good returns.
-Looking at the distribution of the returns you can have an idea if target is good or not.
+In some strategies, just the best 5% of the trades are the main source of good returns.
+Looking at the distribution of the returns you can have an idea if the target is good or not.
 But be very careful!

-I always test a strategy with and without target, but it’s usually 40/60 if it improves performance or not (more likely the strategy is better without a target).
+I always test a strategy with and without a target, but it’s usually 40/60 if it improves performance or not (more likely the strategy is better without a target).

-The best advice is to test strategies both with and without target.
+The best advice is to test strategies both with and without a target.
 Then you can get look at your own numbers and draw your own conclusions.